BenjaminSchiller/DNA.parallel/GIRAPH.md

 ## Metrics

-The following metrics are considered and listed with their keyword (used as argument for `master.sh`).
+The following metrics are considered and listed with their keyword (used as argument for `giraph.sh`).
 In case a metric is only applicable for directed (D) or undirected (U) graphs, this is noted behind the name.
 Otherwise, the metric can be computed for both kinds of graphs.